-He waited for them to step back onto the path before offering his hand.
-“Andrew Walker, pleased to meet you, in person.”
+He waited until they met him on the path before offering his hand.
+“Andrew Walker.
+It’s nice to finally meet you, in person.”

-Tori matched his firm and welcoming grasp as he studied her with open curiosity, a hint of excitement lighting his pale eyes.
+Tori matched his firm and welcoming grasp as he studied her with open curiosity, excitement lighting his pale eyes.
 Andrew Walker was of average height and slim build, but his head of healthy red hair marked him as family.
 The realisation filled Tori with a warmth she’d never thought she’d feel again.
 Dumbstruck by an actual living family member standing before her, she clung to Andrew’s hand.

-“Um, no,” she corrected gently.
+“Um, no,” Tori corrected gently.
 “My brother never married.”

-“Indeed he didn’t,” Andrew grinned.
-“He had his son Thomas out of wedlock.”
+“Indeed he didn’t,” Andrew agreed.
+“But he had his son, Thomas, out of wedlock.”

 “A son?
 No, that hasn’t been documented,” she frowned, glancing up at Blake for confirmation.
 “We read nothing of a son.”

 “You won’t.
-A record for Thomas does exist, but in as much obscurity as the reasoning for why your brother is not interred in there.”
-Andrew’s thumb threw a disdainful aim at the mausoleum.
+A record for Thomas does exist, but in as much obscurity as the reasoning for why your brother’s not interred in there.”
+Andrew’s thumb threw a disdainful jab at the mausoleum.
 “The record keepers for us lot weren’t the most sympathetic back then.
 Thomas’s existence is recorded, but only in one document.”

 “Who was his mother?”